n1ck007/cross-compile/README.md

 #### LD_LIBRARY_PATH
 Append to the `LD_LIBRARY_PATH` enviroment variable.
 This variable is empty by default and used to store additional search paths for the linker. `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/shared/lib`

-This can be used to fix a `cannot open shared object file: No such file or directory` error you may encounter when trying to run your executable.
+This can be used to fix a `cannot open shared object file: No such file or directory` error you may encounter when trying to run your executable. -->

 ## Demo
+To see the soname use `readelf -a lib/libmath.so.1.2.3 | grep soname`.

 You can see by using `readelf -a doMath | grep Shared` that the lib has been dynamically linked to the executable.
 Notice that the lib list in the elf file is the soname.